Doctor Spectrum: Powers and abilities

 All versions of Doctor Spectrum derive their abilities from an alien gem called the Power Prism.
-The original prism, used by the Kenji Obatu and Billy Roberts versions of Doctor Spectrum, is a sentient being called Krimonn.
-Krimonn was originally a Skrull who, after failing to usurp the Skrull Emperor, was transformed into a living prism as punishment.
+The original prism, used by the Kinji Obatu and Billy Roberts incarnations of Spectrum, is a sentient being called Krimonn.
+Krimonn was originally a Skrull who was transformed into a living prism as punishment after a failed attempt to overthrow the Skrull emperor.
 When the Grandmaster requires champions to battle the Avengers, he retrieves the prism and grants Krimonn several energy-based powers that can be used in conjunction with a host.
-Kenji Obatu is the first to coin the term "Power Prism", and discovers that although trapped in prism form, Krimonn remains aggressive and asserts his will via telepathy.
+Kinji Obatu is the first to coin the term "Power Prism", and discovers that although trapped in prism form, Krimonn remains aggressive and asserts his will via telepathy.
 Krimonn's mind is "muted" by Nebulon when the Power Prism is given to Billy Roberts, although Krimonn reasserts itself during the quest to find and bond with the character Thor.
-When the plan fails and the gem is shattered, Krimonn's consciousness apparently dissipated forever.
+When the plan fails and the gem is shattered, Krimonn's consciousness apparently dissipated.

 Krimonn could bestow on a host the ability to project and manipulate light energy in various colors; create light energy constructs of various shapes, sizes and colors; flight; protection from the rigors of space and the ability to become intangible.
 The Power Prism is vulnerable to ultra-violet light.

 The Earth-712 Doctor Spectrum gains his power the Skrullian Power Prism given to him by the Skrullian Skymaster.
-When the Power Prism later exploded and fragments of it were embedded in Doctor Spectrum, his skin, hair, and costume were bleached chalk-white.
+When the Power Prism later exploded and fragments of it were embedded in Spectrum, his skin, hair, and costume were bleached chalk-white.
 The Earth-712 Power Prism possesses the same abilities as the Earth-616 version.

-The Earth-31916 Power Prism is a sentient power source removed from the spacecraft that brings Hyperion to Earth.
+The Earth-31916 Power Prism is a sentient power source removed from the spacecraft that brought Hyperion to Earth.

 Other versions

 Secret Wars (2015)

-An alternate version of the original Doctor Spectrum later appears on Battleworld.
-This version of the character is Japanese rather than Ugandan.
+An alternate universe variant of Kinji Ubatu / Doctor Spectrum from Earth-21195 appears in Secret Wars as a resident of Battleworld.
+This version is Japanese.

 Great Society (Earth-4290001)/Squadron Supreme (Earth-616)

 An alternate, female version of Doctor Spectrum appears as a member of the Great Society, a team of Justice League analogues from Earth-4290001.
-After the Illiuminati destroy their Earth to stop the Incursion, she is marooned in Marvel's mainstream reality after Secret Wars ends, then becomes a member of the Earth-616 Squadron Supreme, composed of members from numerous realities.
+After the Illuminati destroy their Earth to stop the Incursion, she is marooned on Earth-616 and joins its version of the Squadron Supreme.